 A VPN is a more aggressive solution.
 This service will typically route all of your Internet traffic through a "tunnel," making it look like you are totally and completely located in the USA (or other country).
 While it is possible to configure a VPN to be selective, I didn't see the need to bother since the selective proxy solution would save me the trouble.

 However, a VPN could offer certain advantages over the selective proxy since it really looks like you're in another country.
 Sites not covered by a selective proxy would probably work with a VPN.
 Additionally, you wouldn't have to deal with sometimes-frustrating geo-location.
-For example, have you ever wanted to view the English version of a website, but the site's overzealous geo-location continuously redirects you to the Japanese version?
+For example, have you ever wanted to view the English / USA version of a website, but the site's overzealous geo-location continuously redirects you to the Japanese version?
 Yeah, that can be annoying, huh?
 A VPN would likely fix that.
-Albeit more aggressive, a VPN is the more versatile and configurable option.
+Albeit more aggressive, a VPN is a more versatile and configurable option.
 But in my case I didn't need such a multipurpose solution, so...

 What I Use